edsu/saa-glossary/README.md

 1. make some tea
 1. cat saa-glossary.json

-And if you want to generate the SKOS RDF:
+And if you want to re-generate the SKOS RDF:

 1. ./skos.py
 1. cat saa-glossary.rdf